AI Finance & Metrics for SaaS | The SaaS Academy

 The course is built to help you move from theory to a practical AI finance operating framework.

-A step-by-step path from AI measurement basics to a board-ready AI economics dashboard.
+A step-by-step path from AI measurement basics to AI COGS, inference efficiency, usage distribution, pricing risk, and a board-ready AI economics dashboard.

 AI COGS framework